Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 Prevent N+1 issues with eager loading

-I’ve talked about so many good practices, but it’s far to be over!
+I’ve talked about so many best practices, but it’s far to be over!

 Ever heard about N+1 problems?
 Eager loading is a great solution to avoid them.